Scam fears prompt gun owners to ignore police request

 It then says the email is being sent in bulk, which is why there is no personal identification included in the messaging.

-Alarmed gun owners forwarded the email to the Council of Licensed Firearms Owners.
-Its chair, Michael Dowling, said the email did look suspicious but police confirmed it was real.
+Alarmed gun owners forwarded the email to the Council of Licensed Firearms Owners, and its chair, Michael Dowling, said the email did look suspicious but police confirmed it was real.

 "They were in the situation of checking the information they had on multiple databases to make sure they were all correct and current," Dowling said.